diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 2/00 - Node.js  Basic Authorization.md

-Think of a hashing as a one way scrambler, which scrambles our password into a long string of characters that is practically impossible to decode via a mathematical method (but rather brute force which is very impractical).
+Think of a hashing as a one way scrambler, which scrambles our password into a long string of characters that is practically impossible to decode via a mathematical method (but only with brute force which is very impractical and long).

-There are 2^128 or approximately 10^38 possible hashes per password depending on a salt.
-There is a different has for each salt used.